-The Modular Helium Reactor using a Gas Turbine (GT-MHR) is a coupling between a modular helium cooled reactor and a gas turbine; this is for the purpose of replacing the Rankine steam power cycle energy conversion system with a high efficiency Brayton power cycle conversion system which will increase the thermal conversion efficiency by ~48%.
+The Modular Helium Reactor using a Gas Turbine (GT-MHR) is a coupling between a modular helium cooled reactor and a gas turbine; this is for the purpose of replacing the Rankine steam power cycle energy conversion system with a high efficiency Brayton power cycle conversion system.
 The GT-MHR will be an HTGR (High Temperature Gas - Cooled Reactor) developed in a joint program between the United States (General Atomics) and the Russian Federation.
 The GT-MHR was primarily developed to burn plutonium, but General Atomics is planning short-term commercial deployment with uranium fuel.

 The reactor is helium-cooled, graphite-moderated and uses Triso-coated fuel particles immersed in a cylindrical-shaped graphite matrix called compact fuel, similar to other HTGR designs.
 The annular core and fuel blocks are based on the FSV (Fort Saint Vrain) reactor design.
 Furthermore, the GT-MHR is the starting point for the prismatic VHTR conceptual design.
-As such, much of the current VHTR project description is drawn directly from the GT-MHR; the GT-MHR design will be modified to provide higher exit temperatures (850 °C for GT-MHR and 1000 °C for VHTR) and to interface with a hydrogen production system, while meeting the goals of future fourth nuclear power plants generation [1].
+As such, much of the current VHTR project description is drawn directly from the GT-MHR; the GT-MHR design will be modified to provide higher exit temperatures (850 °C for GT-MHR and 1000 °C for VHTR) and to interface with a hydrogen production system, while meeting the goals of generation 4th nuclear power plants [1].